OmPreetham/bitblock/article.md

 ---
-title: "Building BITBLOCK SEXY ASCII: A Modern ASCII Creator"
+title: "Building BITBLOCK SEXY ASCII: A Modern ASCII Art Generator"
 date: "2025-03-07"
 time: "02:00"
 ---

-# Building BITBLOCK SEXY ASCII: A Modern ASCII Creator
+# Building BITBLOCK SEXY ASCII: A Modern ASCII Art Generator

 BITBLOCK SEXY ASCII is a web-based ASCII art generator that combines modern web technologies with the retro charm of ASCII art.
 This article explores the technical implementation and features that make it unique.

+## Live Demo

-Try it out on CodePen: [BITBLOCK SEXY ASCII](https://codepen.io/OmPreetham/pen/emYREJN)
+Try it out on CodePen: [BITBLOCK SEXY ASCII](https://codepen.io/ompreetham/pen/QWPBwLg)

 ![BITBLOCK ASCII](bitblock.gif)